stackbit-projects/marvelous-maple-b314f/content/pages/index.md

           customer stuck it out with you when times were tough.

-          We will follow through on the deal we offer you, no excuses.
+          We'll follow through on the deal we offer you, no excuses.
 We've got great references, but we'll also guarantee a close or we'll pay you for time wasted.
         actions: []